-A landmark analysis of UK government tech contracts has revealed that efforts to bring an end to the era of massive outsourcing deals are starting to pay off.
+A landmark analysis of UK government tech contracts has revealed that efforts to bring an end to an era of massive outsourcing deals are starting to pay off.

 Researchers at Tussell, a government contract data source, analysed thousands of contracts for NS Tech ahead of today’s GovTech Summit in Paris (12 November), which brings together world leaders, technologists and civil servants.

 Tussell found that over the three years leading up to the end of June, the total value of contracts remained at around £5bn a year, but the number of contracts increased from 3,333 to 4,521 per year as the size of deals shrunk.
 Meanwhile, the value of awards won by the 10 biggest suppliers fell from 60 per cent of the total to 36 per cent.

 During the same period, the proportion of the value of awards won by small and medium-sized enterprises (SMEs) rose from nine to 16 per cent, indicating the government still has some distance to go if it is to meet its 33 per cent target by 2022.

 One of the biggest hurdles for smaller businesses looking to work with the public sector is buyers’ preconceptions, according to the research.
 The proportion of deals flagged as unsuitable for SMEs rose from 31 to 37 per cent, the researchers found.
 Yet SMEs still won a significant number of these deals, albeit at a lower rate – 35 versus 47 per cent – than others.

 The Cabinet Office minister Oliver Dowden, who is responsible for government procurement, welcomed the research.
 “I’m pleased to see SMEs gaining more market share,” he told NS Tech.
 “Encouraging them to bid for government contracts is a big priority for me.
 They are the backbone of our economy.”